ouillie/terminalle/README.md

 $ terminalle --help

 # Start the server.
 The window is initially hidden by default.
-# This is unnecessary if you run `terminalle auto`.
+# This is unnecessary if you've enabled auto-start with `terminalle auto`.
 $ terminalle &

 # Toggle window visibility.